 Plan #2 – Ceiling Mounted Shower Curtain Rod:

 My Mom brought over one of the brushed nickel West Elm curtain rods from her bedroom and we played with some options: mounted right above the shower?
 Maybe placed a little higher, near the ceiling?
-It was the craziest option of all of them – ceiling mounted – that had Hubby, Mom and I oooo’ing and ahhhh’ing.
-A ceiling mounted rod made such a statement!
+It was the craziest option of all of them – a ceiling mounted shower curtain rod – that had Hubby, Mom and I oooo’ing and ahhhh’ing.
+A ceiling mounted shower rod made such a statement!
 The floor to ceiling height felt grand.
 Was it weird, though?
 I immediately took to Pinterest and found some inspiration in my Bathroom Design Inspiration board.
-This bathroom had a gorgeous ceiling mounted rod and it sealed the deal for me – but this one and this one made me realize it’s really not that unusual.
+This bathroom had a gorgeous ceiling mounted rod and it sealed the deal for me – but this one and this one made me realize it’s really not that unheard of to go for a ceiling mounted shower curtain rod, even if I don’t see it done that often.
 I was sold on the idea!

 Plan #2A – Gathered Shower Curtain: